What is Six Sigma?

 Philosophy: The philosophical perspective of Six Sigma views all work as processes that can be defined, measured, analyzed, improved, and controlled.
 Processes require inputs (x) and produce outputs (y).
 If you control the inputs, you will control the outputs.
 This is generally expressed as y = f(x).

 Set of tools: The Six Sigma expert uses qualitative and quantitative techniques or tools to drive process improvement.
-Such tools include statistical process control (SPC), control charts, failure mode and effects analysis, and process mapping.
+Such tools include statistical process control (SPC), control charts, failure mode and effects analysis (FMEA), and process mapping.
 Six Sigma professionals do not totally agree as to exactly which tools constitute the set.